 If you are open to the idea of complementary treatments, if you have enjoyed Hot Stones/ Reflexology/ Aromatherapy or similar, then why not make this the year you try Reiki?

 I give myself regular treatments and have had outstanding results with clients from teenagers to pensioners.
 It can also be used with animals and family and world situations.

-I have used it with conditions as wide ranging as :
+It is used with conditions as wide ranging as :

 - post operative pain